PrashantSedhain/Plena-Data-Challenge/README.md

 # How to run the code?

-a.
-Go to the directory with this code and open terminal.
+* Go to the directory with this code and open terminal.
 Compile with command: Javac *.java
-b.
-To run: Type: "java Launcher" (WITHOUT QUOTATION)
+* To run: Type: "java Launcher" (WITHOUT QUOTATION)